PacificBiosciences/ANGEL/README.md

 ANGEL: Robust Open Reading Frame prediction
 =====

+**Latest News**:
+(05.09.2016) Updated instructions on installing dependencies.
+Now recommend using Anaconda.

-**Latest News**: (06.27.2014)  See this talk on validating PacBio transcript-based ORF predictions with mass spec data!
+(06.27.2014)  See this talk on validating PacBio transcript-based ORF predictions with mass spec data!
 ANGEL was used for creating the set of ORF predictions from the MCF-7 dataset.
 [G. Sheynkman: Building a "perfect" proteomics database using PacBio MCF-7 transcriptome data](https://vimeo.com/99358676)

-Last Updated: 6/19/2014
+Last Updated: 5/9/2016

 The program is divided into three parts :